José Antonio Navarro

 José Antonio Navarro (February 27, 1795 – January 13, 1871) was a Texas statesman, revolutionary, rancher, and merchant.
 The son of Ángel Navarro and Josefa María Ruiz y Peña, he was born into a distinguished noble family at San Antonio de Béxar in the Viceroyalty of New Spain (now the American city of San Antonio, Texas).
 His uncle was José Francisco Ruiz and his brother-in-law was Juan Martín de Veramendi.

 Navarro County, Texas, established in 1846, is named in his honor, as is the small town of Navarro, Texas.

 Early life and career

 Navarro was proficient in the laws of Mexico and Spain, although he was mainly self-educated.
 As a native Texan, he had a vision of the future of Texas like that of Stephen F. Austin.
-Austin and he developed a steady friendship, and worked together to found the new state of Texas.
-An early proponent of Texas independence, he took part in the 1812–1813 Magee, Gutiérrez, and Toledo resistance movements.
+Austin and he developed a steady friendship, and worked together to find the new state of Texas.
+An early proponent of Texas independence, he took part in the 1812–1813 Magee, Gutiérrez, and Toledo resistance movement.